haoyuli02/SymGNN/README.md

 The raw dataset can be found under the folder `datasets/raw_data`, the script `construct_graph.py` can be used to construct the dgl graphs consistent with the setting in the paper.

 ### Models
-All models and baselines implementatition can be found in `models.py`.
+All models and baselines implementatition can be found in `models.py` under models folder.
 We borrow the `MGCN`, `MPNN`, and `SchNet` implementation from the DIG library.
 The GNNExplainer is adopted from the DGL library.
 The training routine can be found in `train.py`, and the model config can all be located in `train.conf.yaml`.

 ### Usage